 Missed Lab Quiz: No make-up quizzes will be given.
 For a valid and verifiable absence, students supplying the lecturer with necessary documentation will have their next Test grade counted for the missed quiz grade.
-Any medical excuse must state explicitly that the holder should be excused from class.
-Note that students will not be given excused absences to attend family functions or other non-academic events.
+Acceptable medical excuses must state explicitly that the holder is excused from class.